richmondu/FT900/IoT/ft90x_iot_aws_gcp_azure/lib/iot/README.md

 ### IoT configuration and certificates

     iot_config.h
+    - Must be updated by user to enable/disable IoT settings
-    - Must be updated by user to specify "raw" MQTT credentials and TLS certificates.
+    - iot_config_aws.h, iot_config_gcp.h, iot_config_azure.h must also be updated by user
+      to specify "raw" MQTT credentials and TLS certificates.
     - iot_utils.c generates/derives the actual MQTT credentials based on the information stored in iot_config.h iot_utils_aws.c, iot_utils_gcp.c and iot_utils_azure.c are provided for AWS, GCP and Azure, respectively.